ACSR Thermal Mechanical Testing

 TEST SETUP

-• Two 795 ACSR lines -- (2) Dead Ends & (2) Splice each on line
+• Two 795 ACSR lines -- (2) Dead Ends & (2) Splice each on the line.

-• Line sample #1 included oxide inhibitor compound prior to installation
+• Line sample #1 included oxide inhibitor compound prior to installation.

-• Line sample #2 installed per standard Swage SOP - NO compound applied prior to Swaging
+• Line sample #2 installed per standard Swage SOP - NO compound applied prior to Swaging.

-• Following a previously established protocol, Swage Type Connectors were tested in an accelerated aging process
+• Following a previously established protocol, Swage Type Connectors were tested in an accelerated aging process.

 • Steady temperature = 150⁰C